 Introduction #

-This tutorial is a deep dive in a real Markdown parser written using nom in Rust.
+This tutorial, and video are a deep dive in a real Markdown parser written using nom in Rust.
 This MD Parser is part of the r3bl_tui crate, which is part of the r3bl-open-core repo.
 It goes over the architecture of thinking about building complex parsers and the nitty gritty details the runtime nature and behavior when combining nom parsers.

 The r3bl_tui crate is a Text User Interface (TUI) crate that is used in the R3BL suite of products.
 It is a very powerful and flexible TUI crate that is used to build a variety of different applications.
 It comes with a full featured Markdown editor component, and the parser that’s the focus on this tutorial is used by that editor component to parse an input string slice into a Markdown document model (AST representation in memory).